If you wish to contact anyone from the team please email: wales@gwct.org.uk

 Lee Oliver

-Interim Director, GWCT Wales
+Director, GWCT Wales

 Born and brought up on the beautiful Llŷn Peninsula, North Wales, Lee is a first language Welsh speaker and comes from a farming community where his grandfather farmed sheep and beef.